 - TBC: Pawsey Centre studentship orientation

-- Internships will run for approximately 10 weeks of work during the period late November 2016 to February 2017, although dates for the internships are negotiable.
-Students are expected to start on the 30th of November.
+- Internships will run for approximately 10 weeks of work during the period late November 2023 to February 2024, although dates for the internships are negotiable.
+Students are expected to start on the first day of the studentship program unless extenuating circumstances apply.

-- The studentship is for up to $6,000 per student, paid in weekly instalments of $500 for the duration of the studentship, including over the two week Christmas break (10 weeks total work, 12 weeks total pay).
+- The studentship is for up to $7,600 per student, paid in fortnightly instalments for the duration of the studentship, including over the two-week Christmas break (10 weeks total work, 12 weeks total pay).

 - Applicants from outside WA will receive a return flight to Perth from their home city, as well as up to 50% accommodation subsidy from ICRAR.